dmidlo/histdata.com-tools/README.md

 - `warning`: suspicious data, domain assumptions, or modeling-readiness risks that should be reviewed but do not block ingestion by default.
-- `error`: hard defects such as corrupt ZIP archives, unreadable files, schema violations, parse failures, invalid OHLC relationships, or negative spreads.
+- `error`: hard defects such as corrupt ZIP archives, unreadable files, schema violations, parse failures, invalid timestamps, or negative spreads.

 Target status rolls up from findings: any error makes a target `failed`; warnings without errors make it `warning`; otherwise it is `clean`.